What we do

 The first table provides links for the display of records for that species--adults vs. caterpillars and ova, and the particular area vs. the whole province.
 All 246,000 records in the database can be accessed in this way.
 The second table provides similar links, but for all species rather than just one particular species.
 The third table provides links for species and contributor lists.

 All observations of one species by one observer (or group) in one day in one location are combined into a single record.
 Specimens are treated similarly; all such specimens are combined into one record, even if the specimens are held by different museums.

 One of the 19 data fields is "location."
 This is a verbal description, generally the same one that appears in the TEA seasonal summary or eButterfly record.
-No latitude and longitude values are disclosed, although actual latitude and longitude values for each records are known and are used in the mapping process to assign observations to areas (squares, etc.)
+No latitude and longitude values are disclosed, although these are known and are used in the mapping process to assign observations to areas (squares, etc.).

 If you get the message "Data may still be loading -- drag or refresh the page to find out", do not wait for the page to load, as the screen display is not automatically updated when the page is ready.
 Instead, zoom in and zoom out as necessary until you see the finished map.